blainebehen/HeadScanning/README.md

 # HeadScanning

-A 3D scanning pipeline that uses a Universal Robots UR5e collaborative robot arm and an Intel RealSense D435 depth camera to capture, denoise, and mesh physical objects into 3D-printable STL models.
+A 3D scanning pipeline that uses a UR5e collaborative robot and Intel RealSense D435 stereoscopic camera to capture, merge, denoise, and mesh RGBD data of objects into 3D-printable STL models.

 The robot rotates the camera around an object, captures RGBD data from seven preset poses, merges the captured data into a single point cloud, denoises the result with MCMD_Z, and produces a watertight mesh by using the Poisson Surface Reconstruction implementation in Open3D.
 This pipeline was developed as part of a Master's thesis in Applied Mathematics and Statistics at Cal Poly Pomona.